 Caterpillars can be pests in the garden, but did you know they can be dangerous.
-Some types of caterpillars like the Saddleback caterpillar (Acharya stimulea) have spines that can inflict a nasty sting.
-In most cases the sting is just a minor irritation, but in some instances stings can be very painful or even life threatening.
+Some types of caterpillars like the Saddleback caterpillar (Acharia stimulea or Sibine stimulea) have poisonous spines that can inflict a nasty sting.

-All of the stinging caterpillars come equipped with venomous spines that can break off and become embedded in your skin.
-Some of these caterpillars are not terribly dangerous and their spines just cause discomfort, a little redness and some itching.
+WARNING – All of the stinging caterpillars come equipped with venomous spines that can break off and become embedded in your skin.
+Some of these caterpillars are not terribly dangerous and their spines just cause discomfort, a little redness, inflammation, and some itching.

 Recognition Is Key – Identifying The Saddleback Caterpillar

-It is important correctly identify stinging caterpillars and to know where to look for them.
+It is important to correctly identify stinging caterpillars, because saddleback caterpillar stings hurt, and to know where to look for them.
 Because of so many different types, their locations and activities vary greatly.

 Some types of stinging caterpillars stay in clusters and are easy to see, but others are solitary.
-Some eat only one kind of plant, so you always know where to find them.
+Some eat only one kind of plant or leaves, so you always know where to find them.
 Others range far and wide and eat all sorts of things.

 Exactly What Do Saddlebacks Look Like?

 Species of saddleback caterpillars are about an inch long, and extremely brightly colored.
-The body is purplish brown with rosy pink tufts projecting from the sides and long, tufted horns of hairs in the front and rear.
+The body is purplish brown with rosy pink tufts projecting from the sides of its body and long, tufted horns of urticating hairs in the front and rear.

 The critter wears a fluorescent green “saddle” with a sporty white stripe along the bottom edge and a dark brown or purple circle, edged in white in the center of the back.
 There are also a few little white and yellow spots scattered about on the purple background of the body.

-Saddleback caterpillars are fairly easy to spot because they are so brightly colored.
-This is a good thing because their caterpillar sting is extremely painful.
+Packsaddle caterpillars are fairly easy to spot because they are so brightly colored.
+This is a good thing because the saddleback caterpillar sting is extremely painful.
 You will find them throughout the eastern United States during the late summer and into the autumn.

 Do Saddlebacks Cause Much Damage To Plants?

-This type of caterpillar usually stays on its own, rather than descending in a horde as do Army worms.
+The saddleback caterpillar is type of caterpillar that usually stays on its own, rather than descending in a horde as armyworms do.
 Because they eat a wide variety of plants and are typically few in number, they don’t tend to cause much damage.